Back to School Blue Santa

 You are able to advertise local National Night Out locations by hanging flyers in your business window.
 You may also partner with National Night Out block parties and assist them in planning their party.

-The press is always welcome to our various National Night Out parties.
-They are encouraged to run various news stories before and after the city wide event.
+News Outlets are encouraged to run various news stories before and after the city-wide event.
 The news may bolster support by interviewing prior National Night Out participants and block party captains.

 Operation Fast Trak